MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/plan-upgrade-previous-versions-office.md

 ms.assetid: b2acaeca-4986-40f4-92b7-a1bdd06e549d
 f1.keywords:
 - NOCSH
-description: "If you are using Office 2007 or Office 2010, it's time to plan your upgrade.
-Don't be stuck with outdated and unsupported apps and servers.
-Use these resources to get started with your plan."
+ms.custom:
+- seo-marvel-apr2020
+description: "This article contains resources for users using Office 2007 or Office 2010 to help them plan their upgrade."
 ---

 # Plan your upgrade from Office 2007 or Office 2010 servers and clients